stackhpc/ansible-role-os-projects/README.md

 Each item should be a dict containing the following items:
 - `name`: The name of the project.
 - `description`: A description of the project.
+- `parent`: Optional name or ID of a parent project.
 - `project_domain`: The domain in which to register the project.
 - `user_domain`: The domain in which to register users.
 - `users`: Optional list of users to register.
 Each user should be a dict